×

 • A much better way to learn is to search for online classes from Italian teachers on italki and narrow in on teachers coming from the regions that you’re interested in.
 I’ve used this method successfully to locate teachers for both Neapolitan and Sicilian.

-Cultural etiquette and considerations
+Cultural Etiquette and Considerations

 One incredibly important thing to keep in mind as you learn various Italian dialects is that almost nobody else—including Italians themselves—makes a concerted effort to do so.
 People will think you’re fun and crazy, but they may also, in certain cases, take offense.